Spider Plant (Chlorophytum comosum) is one of the most useful and highly ornamental plants – mainly indoor.

 The Chlorophytum comosum is highly adaptable to environments suitable for its development.
 It has been fully naturalised in Ecuador, Tunisia, Bangladesh, Myanmar, the Korean Peninsula, and Western and Eastern Australia.
 Especially in Australia it has even been classified as invasive – weed.

-The Spider Plant, thanks to the regeneration capability offered by its stolons, could be described as an immortal plant – Highlander.
+The Spider Plant, thanks to the regeneration capability offered by its runners, could be described as an immortal plant – Highlander.
 A Highlander who lives for about 25 years, however, under conditions of growing in a pot is recommended to renew it every 3 to 5 years.

 Spider Plant (Chlorophytum comosum) – Description and Uses

 Spider Plant is an evergreen, perennial plant with tuberous roots and tuft appearance.
 At height and diameter it does not exceed 50 cm, but it can be spread on the ground and cover a considerable area.
 Its foliage is of medium density, and has a fine texture.
-As a pot or indoor plant may have an attractive appearance of hanging form.

 Spider Plant has a dense root system consisting of thickened elongated white fleshy tubers and fine roots.
 The tubers have a conical shape at both ends, their length being between 5 and 10 cm (2-4 in) and their diameter between 0.5 and 1 cm (0.2-0.4 in).

 They are the characteristic shoots of Spider Plant that grow sideways.
-From each nobe of the stolon, the spiderettes form leaves and roots.
+From each nobe of the runner, the spiderettes form leaves and roots.
 With spiderettes the plant spreads vegetatively and it is a way without difficulty to propagate the Spider Plant.

 Rise directly from the rhizome to form a rosette.
 They are simple, without petiole, linear-lanceolate, of alternate arrangement and have a deep green color.
 The lamina is flat, with parallel ribs, entire or slightly undulate margined, leading to a pointed tip.
 The dimensions of the leaves vary in length between 20 and 45 cm (7.8-17.7 in) and in the width between 0.6 and 2.5 cm (0.23-0.98 in).